Xia0JianZheng/Godot-Project-Demon-Survival/README.md

 ## Usage
 - To Try the game, follow these steps:

-1. Clone the project, or download the .exe and the .pck file in your local machine.
+1. Clone the project, or download the .exe in your local machine.
 2. Run the .exe and enjoy it.
-(Make sure that the .exe and .pck file are in the same location.)

 - To run the project, follow these steps: